learnable-content/React-the-ES6-Way/readme.md

-What I've done here is use the power of ES6 destructuring to be able to grab just the variables I need from the props, and then assign the "rest" of them to a variable so they can be passed into our components main div.
-This allows us to have some static props that we need to use in our component, but still allow other developers to pass in arbitrary props and they will end up on the div.
+What I've done here is use the power of ES6 destructuring to be able to grab just the variables I need from the props, and then assign the "rest" of them to a variable so they can be passed into our component's main `div`.
+This allows us to have some static props that we need to use in our component, but still allow other developers to pass in arbitrary props and they will end up on the `div`.
 Pretty awesome!
 I also used the `textColor` prop to set the text color in our widget.

 That's it!
 We've finished our whirlwind tour of React, and you should now be